-17 Reasons Why Australia is an Amazing Country to Live In
+17 Reasons Why Australia is a Darn Good Place to Live

-Eternal sunshine, friendly people, fresh food and nature, nature everywhere.
-Why wouldn’t you want to live in the Land Down Under?
+Well, with eternal sunshine, friendly people, fresh food and nature, nature everywhere… why wouldn’t you want to live in the Land Down Under?

 The numbers certainly support this statement.
 Around 800,000 people move to Australia every year, some on temporary student or working visas – others hoping to set up a life here, permanently.

-No country is perfect after all, but Australia is pretty all right, as far as most places go.
+If I feel that way, then why live in Australia?
+Well, no country is perfect after all, but Oz is pretty all right, as far as most places go.

-So, if you’re flirting with the idea of heading to Oz for a period of time – or even for good – here are some reasons that may push you to make that dream a reality.
+If you’re flirting with the idea of heading to Oz for a period of time – or even for good – here are a few good reasons to move to Australia.

 It is breathtakingly beautiful with unspoilt nature